mainelander/justlisted/GabrielleResume.md

 	•	*FEMMES* Annual Capstone Event- responsible for leading a group of girls to observe keynote speakers who explain their roles in their particular STEM fields and the paths that lead them to those roles, hands- on activity designed and led by other female faculty members, graduate student and STEM undergraduate female organizations.

 **Skills:**
- Proficient in Microsoft Word, Excel, and Photoshop; Data Collection and Analysis Experience **Interest and Hobbies:**
+ Proficient in Microsoft Word, Excel, and Photoshop;

+**Interest and Hobbies:**
 Violin—performed at Carnegie Hall and Chicago Symphony Hall;
 Travel; Visual Media

 **Other Languages Spoken**: Spanish

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTI0ODA1MDE4MV19
+eyJoaXN0b3J5IjpbNzUwNTA5MjUwXX0=
 -->